 Project 3: Art Tools

-All art for Choices and Mistake has been done by myself, Kelson Bain, primarily using Paint Tool Sai 2.
+All art for Dem Gem Cats has been done by myself, Kelson Bain, primarily using Paint Tool Sai 2.

 Project 4: Music Composition

-All music for Choices and Mistake has been done by myself, Kelson Bain, using LLMS and Reaper.
+All music for Dem Gem Cats has been done by myself, Kelson Bain, using LLMS and Reaper.
+Choices is currently next in development.

 Project 5: Analyzing Game Engagement